Antonio de Morga: Education and service in the Philippines

 Antonio de Morga Sánchez Garay was born in Seville.
 He graduated from the University of Salamanca in 1574 and in 1578 received a doctorate in canon law.
 He taught briefly in Osuna, and then returned to Salamanca to study civil law.
 In 1580 he joined the government service as a lawyer.
 Among other positions in Spain, he held that of auditor general of the galleys.
 In 1582 he was serving as mayor of Baracaldo in Vizcaya when he first married, to Juana de Briviesca de Munotones.

 In August 1593 he was notified that he had been selected as lieutenant to the governor-general of the Philippines, starting what would become 43 years of colonial service.
 He traveled accompanied by his family, 14 servants, three black slaves and his collection of books.
-Following the route of that time, he sailed from Cadiz in February 1594, arriving in Mexico in May.
+Following the route of that time, he sailed from Cádiz in February 1594, arriving in Mexico in May.
 During the following period of preparation for the Pacific voyage, he heard two important cases, and supervised the supplying of the two ships to be used.
 He also recruited 200 soldiers for the garrison in Manila.
 They departed Acapulco on March 22, 1595, reaching Manila on June 11, 1595.
 He had the second-most powerful position in the colony.